 - It’s only valid for travel within the lower 48 (the Alaska Airlines companion certificate is valid for travel anywhere Alaska flies)

 - It’s only valid for a roundtrip ticket in economy

 - You have to book your ticket through American Airlines Meeting Services, so it can’t be booked online

 - The certificate is valid for one year from the date of issue

 - You have to pay $99 plus taxes and fees when redeeming it

 - The companion booked with this certificate isn’t eligible for mileage accrual or upgrades

-The Aviator Red Mastercard is offering an excellent welcome bonus of 60,000 AAdvantage bonus miles after making a purchase, plus the $99 annual fee is waived for the first year.
-This is a nice initial bonus, though there’s not much reason to keep this card in the long-run, in my opinion.
+The Aviator Red Mastercard is offering an excellent welcome bonus of up to 75,000 AAdvantage bonus miles.
+You earn 60,000 bonus miles after making a purchase, and an extra 15,000 bonus miles after adding an authorized user and having them make a purchase.
+This is a great initial bonus, though there’s not much reason to keep this card in the long-run, in my opinion.